 - Colorectal cancer

-A process called oxidative stress may also be partially responsible for the higher risk of cancer in those with an alcohol use disorder.
+An oxidative stress process may also be partially responsible for the higher risk of cancer in those with an alcohol use disorder.
 Oxidative stress occurs when your body has more free radicals than antioxidants.
 Free radicals are smaller particles that tend to be extremely chemically reactive in the body.
-They aren’t always harmful, but when they are, they can drastically increase your risk of cancer, diabetes, and high blood pressure.
+They aren’t always harmful, but they can drastically increase your risk of cancer, diabetes, and high blood pressure when they are.
 They can even increase your risk of neurodegenerative diseases like Alzheimer’s disease.
-Every person has some free radicals in his or her body, but heavy alcohol use tends to create more free radicals, leading to increased oxidative stress.
+Every person has some free radicals in their body, but heavy alcohol use tends to create more free radicals, leading to increased oxidative stress.

 If you are looking for help for an alcohol use disorder for yourself or a loved one, you may be worried or discouraged by the negative health effects of alcohol.
 But now is the best time to get help.
 The best way to reduce your risk for cancers and other health conditions is to stop drinking, and you don’t have to stop drinking alone.